gregbayer/python-threading-utils/README.md

-# About
+# python-threading-utils

-As the name implies, python-threading-utils is a set of helper classes and functions that make it easier to start using threads in Python.
+A set of helper classes and functions that make it easier to work with threads in Python.

 * ThreadedWorker - Makes it easy to create a thread that will pull work from a syncronized work_queue and write it to a syncronized result_queue.
 * start_logging_with_thread_info - Helper to add thread id to all log messages. (assumes there is a root logging handler already)